Written byJenny Zeng

 Besides anti-virus software, there could be other unknown applications that are causing the issue that Seagate external hard drive randomly disconnects on Mac.
 Safe Mode only loads the essential components your Mac needs to run, which can isolate issues rendered by third-party software.

 You can use the external drive in Safe Mode to see if the issue recurs.
 If it stops randomly disconnecting and reconnecting in Safe Mode, restart your Mac and delete the applications in your Login Items.
-If the external hard drive keeps ejecting itself in Mac Safe Mode, try resetting the SMC that controls the battery management, sleep settings, etc.
+If the external hard drive keeps ejecting itself in Mac Safe Mode, try resetting the SMC, which controls the battery management, sleep settings, etc.

 Repair the disk with Disk Utility